 Food and drinks - for individuals

-During the Viking Age, the food cooked over an open fireplace would have consisted of fish, game and meat from one’s own livestock.
-Additionally, corn, dairy produce, herbs and various types of plants were used in the preparation of food.
-The Vikings also commonly cultivated cabbage, flax, onions, nettles and turnips.
+During the Viking Age, the food cooked over an open fireplace would have consisted of fish, game, and meat from one’s own livestock.
+Additionally, grain, dairy produce, herbs, and various types of plants were used in the preparation of food.
+The Vikings also commonly cultivated cabbage, flax, onions, nettles, and turnips.

-Groups may order several different types of meals/Viking feasts, lunches and other types of food and drink all year round.
+Groups may order different types of meals/Viking feasts, lunches, and other types of food and drink all year round.

-Travelling in time makes you hungry.
-For those who are too few to be classed as a group, we also have a number of alternatives in both the museum café (summer) and in the Chieftain’s House (every evening all year round, plus at lunchtime in summer).
-Groups of over 15 people are requested to contact us well in advance, we can then customise your Viking meal/event.
+Traveling in time makes one hungry.
+For those who are too few to be classed as a group, we also have a number of alternatives in both the Museum Café (summer) and in the Chieftain’s House (every evening all year round, plus at lunchtime in summer).
+Groups of over 15 people are requested to contact us well in advance so that we can customize your Viking meal/event.